-\subsection{The Frobenius property is almost equivalent to intrinsic recoverability}
+\subsubsection{The Frobenius property is almost equivalent to intrinsic recoverability}

-We are interested in establishing condition \eqref{eq:MLPkernelfirst}, as it implies the \emph{intrinsic recoverability property}, and thus an intrinsic dynamics. \RG{It may not seem} obvious a priori how to verify whether such a condition can hold, nor how to construct suitable conservation laws $\mathbf{h}$ in practice.
-Intuitively, one should select as many conservation laws as possible while ensuring they remain independent, in a specific sense defined by \citep[Definition 2.18]{marcotte2023abide}.
+We are interested in \eqref{eq:MLPkernelfirst}, as it implies the \emph{intrinsic recoverability property}, and thus an intrinsic dynamic. \RG{It may not seem} obvious a priori how to verify whether such a condition can hold, nor how to construct suitable conservation laws $\mathbf{h}$ in practice.
+Intuitively, one should select as many conservation laws as possible while ensuring they remain independent, in a specific sense \cite[Definition 2.18]{marcotte2023abide}.
 As shown by \cite{marcotte2023abide}, knowing the maximal number of such conservation laws can be checked using Lie brackets of the associated vector fields.
 We recall the relevant definitions and explain how this criterion applies in our setting.